DAYS

 What is a CNAME Record?

-Also known as Canonical Name, a CNAME Record can forward one subdomain to another.
+Also known as a Canonical Name, a CNAME Record can forward one subdomain to another.
 For example, if you want to forward news.domain.com to blog.domain.com, that can be done with a CNAME Record.
 This sounds simple but using CNAME has its ups and downs;

 Pro: The URL in the browser remains the same; indicating that this is the correct method for setting up a subdomain on a 3rd party service, such as Zendesk.